 As soon as someone skips a year of giving, the chances of recovering his or her donation drops to 1 in 5 (20%).
 If the donor then skips two consecutive years, the chances of recovering his or her gift drop to less than 1 in 10 (10%).
 That’s the real impact of not communicating with them on an ongoing basis.

-If, however nonprofit fundraising is not possible for you, because you are a museum or a gallery in lockdown then consider other ways to stay in touch with supporters.
+If nonprofit fundraising is not possible for you because you are a museum or a gallery in lockdown due to Covid, then consider other ways to stay in touch with supporters.

 Send updates, share plans for when you can reopen, ask donors what they’re most looking forward to having access to again.
 Ask if you can offer your services digitally.
 It’s important to stay in contact.
 Most people feel isolated right now, so knowing they’re still part of your community helps.

-A great example of this is the Getty Museum VanGoYourself challenge on twitter.
+A great example of creative fundraising during Covid is the Getty Museum VanGoYourself challenge on twitter.

-This reaching out to their patrons or new people may not bring the museum any new donations right now, but what it will do is add to the pool of new prospects once they reinstate their fundraising program.
+While it may not bring the museum any new donations right now, what it will do is add to the pool of new prospects once they reinstate their fundraising program.
 Recruiting like-minded people now is an excellent way to grow one’s network and add new prospects for the future.

 Our research tells us that the need for people to engage with charities that help others is still as powerful as ever.